 Weight has long been linked to a wide array of cardiovascular and chronic disease problems.
 However, a new study published this week in the Neurobiology of Aging has made both the most active health nuts and hesitant newbies want to be extra careful with future diet choices.

 The study analyzed digital 3-D brain images taken of 525 participants from ages 20-87 with the goal of comparing white matter, brain thickness and overall surface area.
-After extensive analysis, the team published a shocking conclusion: the brains of participants with BMI over 30 has a significantly reduced amount of white white matter similar to what would be expected in the brain of someone as much as 10 or 15 years older than the participants current physical age.
+After extensive analysis, the team published their interesting conclusion: the brains of participants with BMI over 30 has a significantly reduced amount of white white matter similar to what would be expected in the brain of someone as much as 10 or 15 years older than the participants current physical age.

 Why do we care about white matter?